 * Iranian President Masoud Pezeshkian visited Iraq on September 11 to further strengthen the already close relationship with the neighboring country.
 This is also his first foreign trip since taking office.

-Speaking at a meeting with Mr. Pezeshkian, Iraqi Prime Minister Mohammed Shia al-Sudani stated that both governments oppose the expansion of the Hamas-Israel war in the Gaza Strip.
+Speaking at a meeting with Mr. Pezeshkian, Iraqi Prime Minister Mohammed Shia al-Sudani stated that both countries' governments oppose the expansion of the Hamas-Israel war in the Gaza Strip.

 During Mr. Pezeshkian's visit, the two sides signed 14 agreements.
 (AFP)